 In 2006, we expanded services and moved into our new building, located directly across from the old train station.
 After a very successful pilot project, Homeless to Homes, we raised funds to build and run Moore Place and a larger permanent supportive housing program, which opened in 2012 and is located two miles from Urban Ministry Center.

-The Urban Ministry Center is a registered 501 (c)(3) not-for-profit organization, funded by donations from private individuals, congregations, corporations and foundations.
-We receive no United Way funding.
-All contributions are fully tax-deductible.
+The Urban Ministry Center is a registered 501 (c)(3) not-for-profit organization, funded by public and private program revenue, and donations from United Way, individuals, congregations, corporations and foundations.

 We keep mission at the forefront of all we do.

 We meet people (neighbors, volunteers, donors) where they are.

 We engage the broader community in our work.